binhvu3/algo/README.md

 ## Minimum Spanning Tree (MST)
 - Graph with weights -> find the lowest
 - Kruskal's: sort weight lowest to highest, go down and add unless it create a cycle
-- Prim's: Start at node #0, check node 1 step away, take the lowest usinng Priority Queue (PQ).
+- Prim's: Start at node #0, check node 1 step away, take the lowest using Priority Queue (PQ).
   - Two version (1) Lazy and (2) Eager
 -
 ### Priority Queue